Nic30/hdlConvertor/README.md

 Other commands:
 python setup.py --help-commands
 ```

+If you having issues take a look at .travis.yml (build script for the ubuntu 16.04).

+Windows:

+Take a look at appveyor.yml.
+It is required to download antlr4 first and hand have visual studio or other c++ compiler installed.

 ## Usage
 In the meantime when there is no wiki yet you can take look at src/hdlObjects.